talqadi7/CoverLetterGenerator/README.md

 You can generate a new cover letter by inputting the company name, job title, and job description into the appropriate fields.

+## Future Updates

+Here are some planned enhancements for future updates:

+- **Integration with Google SERPer:** I aim to connect the agent with the internet so as to leverage real-time data during the cover letter creation process.
+This could make the tool even more dynamic and relevant.

+- **Secure Key Storage:** Security is crucial when dealing with sensitive data such as API keys.
+I'm exploring more secure options for storing these keys instead of just saving them in statically in a file, to ensure that the application remains secure.

+- **Simplified Job Input:** To enhance user experience, I'm looking to eventually implement a feature where you only need to provide a link to a job posting.
+The application would then scrape necessary details such as company name, job title, and job description directly from the posting.

 ## Contact

 If you have any questions or feedback, please feel free to reach out or open an issue.
 Contributions are also welcome.